ronioncloud/ArkaneDev-WinPass11/README.md

-# WinPass11: Guided Installer
+# WinPass11: Auto

 **Join us on Discord**: https://discord.gg/bD2TMR8t29

-🔑 [WinPass11](https://github.com/project-winpass11) is a tool for installing Windows 11 on unsupported hardware in a guided "installer-like" format.
+🔑 [WinPass11](https://github.com/project-winpass11) is a tool for installing Windows 11 on unsupported hardware in a one click installer.
 Our goal is for the end-user to easily run a single executable and have access to Windows 11 through the dev channel without having to worry about unsupported hardware.
 This program supports bypassing all of the Windows 11 requirements!

 ## Installation
 * Download the [latest release](https://github.com/project-winpass11/WinPass11.GuidedInstaller/releases).